 If a person does not have any symptoms and wants to know if they have been exposed to the virus and become infected, then the best test to ask for a HerpeSelect blood test.
 This is a Type Specific Glycoprotein (g) test which is highly accurate.
 We do not test IgG or IgM anymore without the type specific testing as there are too many false positives.

 Can a person find out when they were infected?

 This is a question that comes up all the time.

-Time it takes to develop symptoms of a Herpes infection after contact: Symptoms typically start with 3-7 days of being exposed.
+- The time it takes to develop symptoms of a Herpes infection after contact: Symptoms typically start within 3-7 days of being exposed.

 That means that with a new infection:

-– The PCR test will be positive, the HerpeSelect will be negative
+– The PCR test will be positive and the HerpeSelect will be negative.

-When someone has had the virus for longer than 12 weeks:
+When someone has had the virus and has symptoms for longer than 12 weeks:

 Read more here: Help My Partner has Herpes

 Read more here: Is it a cold sore or is it Herpes